unicef/publicgoods-toolkit/readiness.md

 teams will still be in the initial phases.
 Efforts to move internal culture toward open source will be perceived by some as a pointless shift toward the latest buzzword.
 Those experimental skills will be unevenly distributed internally.
-Many new open source projects will fail, and this will convince some that all open source is destined to fail.
-In some agencies, some might even sabotage open source projects for policy or political reasons.
+Many new open-source projects will fail, and this will convince some that all open source is destined to fail.
+In some agencies, some might even sabotage open-source projects for policy or political reasons.

 McAffer sees this phase as one of hype, and perhaps that's because it's also when an agency embraces open source without quite being ready to execute.
-Agencies in this phase tend to engage FOSS in shallow, unsophisticated ways simply because they don't yet have the experience to make better strategic use of open source opportunities.
+Agencies in this phase tend to engage FOSS in shallow, unsophisticated ways simply because they don't yet have the experience to make better strategic use of open-source opportunities.
 The way to move past this stage is not to reduce the hype (though that might help) but rather to increase readiness.